-The University will, upon written request, disclose to the alleged victim of a crime of violence or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by such institution against a student who is the alleged perpetrator of such crime or offense.
+The University will, upon written request, disclose to the alleged victim of a crime of violence or a non-forcible sex offense, the Outcome Letter that has the results of any disciplinary proceeding conducted by the University against a student who is the alleged perpetrator of such crime or offense.
 If the alleged victim is deceased as a result of such crime or offense, the next of kin of such victim shall be treated as the alleged victim for purposes of this paragraph.